gmsoft-happyCoding/node-scp2/README.md

 -----

-scp2 is greatly powered by [ssh2](https://github.com/mscdex/ssh2), implementing `scp` in an `sftp` way.
+scp2 is greatly powered by [ssh2](https://github.com/mscdex/ssh2), implemented the `scp` in a `sftp` way.

 It is written in pure javascript, and should work on every OS, even Windows.
-Nodejs (v0.8.7 or newer) is required to use this library.
+Nodejs (v0.8.7 or newer) is required to make it work.

 ## Install

-You can either use it as a library, or via CLI.
-For Windows users who miss scp in the unix/linux world, you can get it with:
+You can either use it as a library, or a program.
+For Windows users who miss scp on unix/linux world, you can get the command line now:

     $ npm install scp2 -g

-You will get a command line tool `scp2`, now let's try:
+You will get a command line tool `scp2`, and let's try:

     $ scp2 -h

-To get the development version from the ninja channel:
+Get the development version from ninja channel:

     $ npm install scp2@ninja